-15 essential museums to visit in LA
+16 essential museums to visit in L.A.

-LA's newest contemporary art museum, the Broad, is the public home for Eli and Edythe Broad’s collection of 2,000 post-war works.
-You'll find familiar pieces from the likes of Andy Warhol and Jeff Koons, as well as spectular installations like Yayoi Kusama's "Infinity Mirrored Room."
+Three words: Infinity Mirror Rooms.
+Downtown’s persistently popular contemporary art museum has two of Yayoi Kusama’s immersive, mirror-laden rooms (and the standy queue to prove it).
+Elsewhere in the free museum, Eli and Edythe Broad’s collection of 2,000 post-war works includes artists like Andy Warhol, Roy Lichtenstein, Ed Ruscha, Cindy Sherman, Barbara Kruger and Jeff Koons.
 Outside, the museum’s plaza features a lovely olive tree grove that sits in from of Otium, the museum's signature restaurant from French Laundry alum Timothy Hollingsworth.
-The museum is free, though reservations are highly recommended.
 Find out more in our complete guide to the Broad.

-Miracle Mile was the first commercial development in LA designed expressly for the benefit of drivers, and so a former department store makes an apt home for this museum of car culture.
-A 2015 redesign has since turned the automotive history museum into more of a high-tech gallery with about 150 cars on display.
+Miracle Mile was the first commercial development in L.A. designed expressly for the benefit of drivers, and so a former department store makes an apt home for this museum of car culture.
+A 2015 redesign has since turned the automotive history museum into a high-tech gallery with about 150 cars on display.
 There’s a glimpse into the rise of car culture in Southern California, but that mostly takes a backseat to a focus on the progress, dominance and dazzling good looks of the automobile.
 You’ll find a mix of famous Hollywood cars, sumptuously swooping vintage vehicles and high-performance supercars.